Donate books to help fund our work. Learn more→

 “In the beginning was the Word, and the Word was with God, and the Word was God.

-In him was life, and the life was the light of men.
-The light shines in the darkness, but the darkness has not understood it.
+In Him was life, and the life was the light of men.
+And the light shone in the darkness, but the darkness did not comprehend it.

-He came for a witness, to bear witness about the Light, that through him all might believe.
+He came as a witness to testify about the light, so that through him everyone might believe.

 He was not the light, but a witness to the light.
-For the true light that enlightens all men was coming into the world.
+For the true light, which enlightens every person, was to come into the world.
 It was in the world, and the world was made through it, but the world did not recognize it.

-It came to the individual people, it came to the I-people, but the individual people, the I-people, did not accept it.
+It came to individual people, it came to the “I”-people, but the individual people, the “I”-people, did not receive it.

-But those who accepted it could reveal themselves through it as children of God.
+But those who received it were able to reveal themselves as children of God through it.

-Those who trusted in his name were not born of blood, nor of the will of the flesh, nor of human will, but of God.
+Those who trusted in his name were not born of blood, nor of the will of the flesh, nor of the will of man, but of God.

-And the Word was made flesh, and dwelt among us, and we heard his teaching, the teaching of the only Son of the Father, full of devotion and truth.
+And the Word became flesh and dwelt among us, and we have heard his teaching, the teaching of the only Son of the Father, filled with devotion and truth.»

 [ 28 ] Ich könnte Ihnen nun viel erzählen, wie Sie sich hineinleben müßten in die einzelnen Kapitel des Johannes-Evangeliums.
 Ich will Ihnen nur eine Probe geben, wie Sie die Kapitel vom dreizehnten ab benutzen müßten, wenn Sie ein wirklicher Zögling der christlichen Einweihung wären.
 Was ich Ihnen in Worten sage, hat sich an Tatsachen abgespielt.
 Ich will es zum Verständnis in eine Dialogform kleiden, die Ihnen eine Vorstellung geben könnte, was sich zwischen Lehrer und Schüler abgespielt hat.

-[ 28 ] I could now tell you many things about how you would have to immerse yourself in the individual chapters of the Gospel of John.
-I will give you just one example of how you would have to use the chapter from the thirteenth on if you were a true disciple of Christian initiation.
-What I am telling you in words has actually happened.
-To make it clearer, I will present it in the form of a dialog that may give you an idea of what took place between teacher and pupil.
+[ 28 ] I could now tell you a great deal about how you should immerse yourself in the individual chapters of the Gospel of John.
+I will give you just one example of how you would need to approach the chapters starting with the thirteenth if you were a true disciple of Christian initiation.
+What I am telling you in words actually took place.
+To help you understand, I will present it in the form of a dialogue that might give you a mental image of what transpired between teacher and student.

 [ 29 ] Da sagte der Lehrer zum Schüler: Du mußt ein Gefühl in dir entwickeln, dir folgendes denken: Du mußt dich versetzen in die Pflanze.
 Könnte sie Bewußtsein haben wie du, und könnte sie durch dieses Bewußtsein herunterblicken zu den Steinen, so würde sie sagen: Du toter Stein, du bist in der Reihe der Wesen ein niedrigeres Wesen als ich selber; ich bin höher.
 Aber könnte ich heute so als Pflanze da sein, wenn nicht du jetzt als Stein da wärest?
 Ich hole meine Nahrungssäfte aus dir heraus.
 Ich könnte nicht sein ohne das, was niedriger ist als ich. —- Und könnte die Pflanze fühlen, dann würde sie sagen: Zwar bin ich höher als der Stein, aber ich neige in Demut mich zu ihm herunter, da mir der Stein das Dasein möglich gemacht hat. — Ebenso müßte sich das Tier zur Pflanze neigen und sagen: Ohne daß du, Pflanze, da bist, könnte ich nicht sein, obwohl ich höher bin als du.
 Ich verdanke dir niedrigerem Wesen mein Dasein.
 In Demut neige ich mich vor dir.

-[ 29 ] Then the teacher said to the pupil: You must develop a feeling within you, think the following: You must put yourself in the place of the plant.
-If it could have consciousness like you, and if it could look down on the stones through this consciousness, it would say: You dead stone, you are a lower being than I am in the series of beings; I am higher.
+[ 29 ] Then the teacher said to the student: You must develop a feeling within yourself, thinking the following: You must put yourself in the plant’s place.
+If it could have consciousness like you, and if it could look down at the stones through that consciousness, it would say: You dead stone, you are a lower being than I am in the hierarchy of beings; I am higher.
 But could I be here today as a plant if you were not here now as a stone?
 I draw my nourishing juices from you.
-I could not be without that which is lower than I. – And if the plant could feel, then it would say: Although I am higher than the stone, I humbly bow down to it, because the stone has made my existence possible. – Likewise, the animal would have to bow down to the plant and say: Without you, plant, I could not be, even though I am higher than you.
-I owe my existence to you lower creature.
-In humility I bow down before you.
+I could not exist without that which is lower than I am. —- And if the plant could feel, it would say: Although I am higher than the stone, I bow down to it in humility, for the stone has made my existence possible. — Likewise, the animal would have to bow down to the plant and say: Without you, plant, I could not exist, even though I am higher than you.
+I owe my existence to you, a lower being.
+In humility, I bow before you.

 [ 30 ] Gehen Sie jetzt hinauf zum Menschen, zu den verschiedensten, den niederen und höheren, was müßte ein jeder sagen, der auf der Entwickelungsstufenleiter etwas höher steht als die andern?
 Wie die Pflanze zum Mineral, wie das Tier zur Pflanze, so müßte ein jeder Mensch, der höher steht, sich herunterneigen zu dem niedereren und sagen: Zwar bist du niedriger, aber dir verdanke ich, daß ich da sein kann!

-[ 30 ] Now go up to man, to the most diverse, the lower and higher ones.
-What should each one say who stands somewhat higher on the ladder of development than the rest?
-Just as the plant tends towards the mineral, just as the animal towards the plant, so every human being who stands higher should bend down to the lower one and say: You may be lower, but I owe it to you that I can be here!
+[ 30 ] Now go up to humanity, to all its diverse members, the lowly and the exalted—what should each person say who stands a little higher on the ladder of evolution than the others?
+Just as the plant relates to the mineral, and the animal to the plant, so every human being who stands higher must bend down toward the lower one and say: “Though you are lower, it is thanks to you that I can be here!”

 [ 31 ] Nun denken Sie sich dies bis zu dem Höchsten, bis zu dem Christus Jesus ausgeführt, und Sie haben das Verhältnis des Christus Jesus zu den Aposteln, mit denen er zusammen war und zu denen er sich herunterneigte, wie die Pflanze zum Mineral, und ihnen die Füße wusch: «Aus euch bin ich hervorgegangen, ich neige mich zu euch herunter.»